Learn more about this process and the different materials that can be used.

 Laser fusion cutting is a popular laser cutting technique due to a range of advantages as listed below:

-1. Oxide-Free Cut Edge: The inert gas protects the hot cut edge from reacting with atmospheric oxygen and prevents any oxidation from occurring.
-This is especially effective for stainless steel parts which form an oxide layer on the cut edges that must be removed using a pickling and passivation process.
+- Oxide-Free Cut Edge: The inert gas protects the hot cut edge from reacting with atmospheric oxygen and prevents any oxidation from occurring.
+This is especially effective for stainless steel parts, which form an oxide layer on the cut edges that must be removed using pickling and passivation processes.

-3. Lower Energy Requirements Compared to Vaporization: Vaporization laser cutting techniques require that the material be heated to the point of vaporization.
-This requires significantly more energy when compared to fusion laser cutting which only needs to heat the material into liquid form.
+- Lower Energy Requirements Compared to Vaporization: Vaporization laser cutting techniques require that the material be heated to the point of vaporization.
+This requires significantly more energy than fusion laser cutting, which only needs to heat the material into liquid form.

 What Are the Disadvantages of Laser Fusion Cutting?